vektra/vega/README.md

 ## Brokerless Queues

-Another approach is to use software within each component to that allows the components to talk directly to eachother.
+Another approach is to use software within each component that allows the components to talk directly to eachother.
 This means there is no central broker that the reliability is pinned on, which is great.